pbuterba/senior-design/User_Stories.md

-As a teacher, I want to create dynamic illustrations of how C code converts to assembly language, so I can easily and efficienty demonstrate re-creatable examples to my students. <br />
+As a teacher, I want to create dynamic illustrations of how C code converts to assembly language, so I can easily and efficiently demonstrate re-creatable examples to my students. <br />
 As a teacher, I want to have a visual representation of how the execution of each line of assembly code affects the stack and registers in a computer, so my students can visualize low-level programming concepts. <br />
 As a teacher, I want to be able to save code snippets from previous C and assembly language demonstrations, so I can reuse them in future classes. <br />
 As a student, I want to get hands-on experience with compiling C code and viewing the convertion to assembly code, so I can better understand low-level coding concepts. <br />